 How to help a recovering alcoholic after rehab?

-Supporting a recovering alcoholic can be done by prioritising your safety and happiness with professional counselling and peer support groups such as Alcoholics Anonymous.
+Supporting a recovering alcoholic can be done by prioritising your safety and happiness with professional treatment advice and peer support groups such as Alcoholics Anonymous.

-To help a recovering alcoholic, contact a therapist, a substance abuse counsellor, and a professional rehabilitation provider.
+To help a recovering alcoholic, contact a therapist, a substance abuse counsellor, and a certified addiction professional rehabilitation provider.

 Here’s how to help an alcoholic after rehab: